apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 The signing key and the encryption key [are both JWKs](Configuration-Properties-Common.html#signing--encryption) of size `512` and `256`.
 Signing & encryption settings for this feature are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.authn.saml-idp.metadata.mongo`.

+#### SAML Metadata Git

+Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#git-configuration) under the configuration key `cas.authn.saml-idp.metadata`.

+The signing key and the encryption key [are both JWKs](Configuration-Properties-Common.html#signing--encryption) of size `512` and `256`.
+Signing & encryption settings for this feature are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.authn.saml-idp.metadata.git`.

 #### SAML Metadata MongoDb

 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#mongodb-configuration) under the configuration key `cas.authn.saml-idp.metadata`.